sp1ff/org-reports/README.md

 I'm not sure what, if anything, I'll do with it, but back when I was using Emacs Planner, this sort of tool found some use.

+Other features that might be useful:

+  - produce a list of all Todos moved to DONE this day, week, month, &c
+  - identify languishing tasks
+    - report on items by time since they entered their current state